omni-us/jsonargparse/README.rst

 One of the possible reasons to add a parser mode (see :ref:`custom-loaders`) can be to have support for variable interpolation in yaml files.
 Any library could be used to implement a loader and configure a mode for it.
-Without needing to implement a loader function, an :code:`omegaconf` parser mode is available out of the box when this package is installed.
+Without needing to implement a loader function, an ``omegaconf`` parser mode is available out of the box when this package is installed.

 Take for example a yaml file as: